danielharrell/does_music_move/does_music_move.md

 temporal, just like the melody.
 In a sense, it too is composed of the places moved between, and can only be what it is by becoming so.
 But this implies, on the earlier analysis, that there isn't really a space for our hand to move in, or indeed for anything to move in.
 There is only a space for it to be contained in, and to occupy, over the course of its motion, at every place composing that motion.
-Space only contains the motion's path, not the motion itself.
+Space, in other words, can only contains the path of the motion, not the motion itself.

 But here again is perhaps a stronger way to put the nonsense.
 If there really were a space for